Seniru/merchant/README.md

 You can run this game in #merchant rooms _(`/room #merchant`)_

-**_DISCLAIMER: The game wont run in merchant room as usual modules since this is not officialy approved.
-But you can play this game with the help of me or another module team member_**

 Type `!help` in game to know more about gameplay and commands.

 ## Contributors ✨